Cadre (politics): Collectivization in Romania

 Collectivization was a system, first implemented in the Soviet Union, of taking land from peasants for government use, and then redistributing this land into large, government run farms.
-This worked, to a degree, in the USSR.
+This worked to a degree in the USSR.
 However, in Romania this system was met with much more opposition and a lack of support from the general population.
-The cadres in Romania, at least at the beginning, were of a rather small number, so one of the most important cadres was an agitator, whose job it was to go around from village to village in efforts to “whip up support” for the new party.
+The cadres in Romania, at least at the beginning, were of a rather small number, so one of the most important cadres was an agitator, whose job was to go around from village to village trying to "whip up support" for the new party.

-Cadre is a very general term, and refers to many positions within the communist bureaucracy, in addition to agitators, cadres were also responsible for the logistical aspects of collectivization, such as collecting quotas and getting people to join the collectives, as well as policing the state and making sure citizens were “good communists”.
+Cadre is a very general term, and refers to many positions within the communist bureaucracy.
+In addition to agitators, cadres were also responsible for the logistical aspects of collectivization, such as collecting quotas and getting people to join the collectives, as well as policing the state and making sure citizens were "good communists".
 To help with doing so, cadres were responsible for neutralizing the social and economic power of wealthier peasants.
-They often abused their positions, either by using force to complete their objectives or using their position for political gain.
-As the RCP grew in Romania, the main tasks of the cadres shifted, from focusing on the collectivization of agriculture to stirring up class warfare and separating the communist “enemies” from the “good communists.”
+They often abused their positions, either by using force to complete their objectives or by using their position for political gain.
+As the Romanian Communist Party (RCP) grew in Romania, the main tasks of the cadres shifted from focusing on the collectivization of agriculture to stirring up class warfare and separating the communist "enemies" from the "good communists."

 Reasons for collectivization

-In establishing the Romanian Communist Party (RCP), many characteristics of the Soviet model were imitated as groundwork for the Party.
+In establishing the RCP, many characteristics of the Soviet model were imitated as groundwork for the party.
 Because the RCP was politically weak, it required significant assistance from the Soviet Union.
 As a result, the RCP had many Soviet advisors within its bureaucracy, and based much of its structure on the Soviet blueprint.

 Collectivization also provided a seemingly easy way to unite the masses under a single umbrella of social, political, economic control as well as limit individuality.
 Ultimately, this served as a tool to enforce subordination under the RCP.

 Another key goal of the RCP was to initiate widespread intellectual reform.
 Such reform is mostly intangible and can thus be much more difficult to implement.
 As a result, by collectivizing land, the state could have greater control over class resources and exert greater overall control over every member within those classes.
 With such control, intellectual reform becomes much easier.

 Collectivization was also an excellent way to create and subsequently destroy a class structure, especially when none already existed.
-For many communist countries, the Soviet Union’s ‘extensive experience in collectivizing agriculture’ served as their guiding light and provided the basic script.
-Its central ingredient ... was the demonization of the wealthy peasants.”
+For many communist countries, the Soviet Union's "extensive experience in collectivizing agriculture" served as their guiding light and provided the basic script.
+"Its central ingredient ... was the demonization of the wealthy peasants."
 Class war and collectivization went hand in hand.